tektoncd/pipeline/docs/developers/README.md

 ### Known issues

-- Task Results are returned to the TaskRun controller via the container's termination log.
-At time of writing this has a capped maximum size of ["2048 bytes or 80 lines, whichever is smaller"](https://kubernetes.io/docs/tasks/debug-application-cluster/determine-reason-pod-failure/#customizing-the-termination-message).
+- Task Results are returned to the TaskRun controller via the container's termination message.
+At time of writing this has a capped maximum size of ["4096 bytes or 80 lines, whichever is smaller"](https://kubernetes.io/docs/tasks/debug-application-cluster/determine-reason-pod-failure/#customizing-the-termination-message).
+This maximum size should not be considered the limit of a result's size.
+Tekton uses the termination message to return other data to the controller as well.
+The general advice should be that results are for very small pieces of data.
+The exact size is going to be a product of the platform's settings and the amount of other data Tekton needs to return for TaskRun book-keeping.

 ## How task results can be used in pipeline's tasks